-The UK has two years to negotiate the exit provisions from the EU, which are scheduled to complete by the 29th March 2019.
+The UK has two years to negotiate the provisions of Brexit with the EU, which is scheduled to complete by the 29th March 2019.
 The UK remains a full member of the EU until the negotiations have been concluded.
 As such all the rights and obligations of the EU membership continue to apply until then and EU nationals still have the treaty rights to live and work in the UK as they did before the referendum.
-Since the vote to leave the UK, it has been reported that some prospective employers are asking EU nationals to see proof of permanent resident status, as well as reports of employers refusing employment, promotions or offering only fixed-term employment contracts to the EU nationals.
-The purpose of this note is to shed some light on the obligations of employers until the negotiations of Brexit have concluded and/or until such time that the new rules and regulations determining the status of EU nationals come into force.
+Since the Brexit vote, it has been reported that some prospective employers are asking EU nationals to see proof of permanent resident status, as well as reports of employers refusing employment, promotions or offering only fixed-term employment contracts to the EU nationals.
+The purpose of this note is to shed some light on the obligations of employers until the Brexit negotiations have been concluded and/or until such time that the new rules and regulations determining the status of EU nationals come into force.

 Right to work in the UK